Poliana Baumgarten and Elif Kücük produced this short documentary about Black Lives Matter in Germany for ze.tt.

 2. Radicalism: Grabbing the problem by it’s root

-3. Knowledge Of Self: ask yourself first, who am I and what do I fight for?
-Do I want to be integrated in this society or do I want a different society?
+3. Knowledge Of Self: ask yourself first, who am I, and what do I fight for?
+Do I want to be integrated into this society or do I want a different society?

 What does it mean to fight it „by any means necessary“?
 From my point of view, it is absolutely necessary – not only to get a seat on the table but to flip that fucking table upside down for all of us.